kubkon/syclld/README.md

 is needed.
 (Normally, you defined `main` in your program which is bootstrapped via `libc`'s defined `_start` routine with command line arguments and environment variables allocated and parsed for us).

-While we won't be able to fill all the details just yet as we haven't worked how to allocate `Atom`/`Symbol`s in memory, or commit them to file, we can at least make sure we programmatically generate a valid ELF header.
+While we won't be able to fill in all the details just yet as we haven't worked out how to allocate `Atom`/`Symbol`s in memory, or commit them to file, we can at least make sure we programmatically generate a valid ELF header.

 Navigate to `Elf.writeHeader` function.
 This is where we should make adjustments to populate the correct metadata for our executable ELF file.
 Feel free to experiment with it, and verify your results with `zelf -h a.out`.
 Ideally, in